 Trump's reckless tax bill amounts to a full-scale assault on Americans' health and safety.
-House Republicans rushed through nearly \$1 trillion in health care cuts to pay for tax handouts for the ultra-wealthy and big corporations.
+House Republicans rushed through more than \$1 trillion in health care cuts to pay for tax handouts for the ultra-wealthy and big corporations.
 These rash health care cuts do nothing to take on so-called "waste, fraud, and abuse" but will raise costs for everyone.

-Republican cuts to Medicaid and the Affordable Care Act (ACA) will terminate health care for almost 14 million Americans.
-CBO also finds Trump's multi-trillion dollar tax bill will trigger more than \$500 billion in automatic cuts to Medicare and eliminate basic needs programs that keep vulnerable kids and seniors safe.
+Republican cuts to Medicaid and the Affordable Care Act (ACA) will terminate health care for 16 million Americans.
+Trump's multi-trillion dollar tax bill will trigger more than \$500 billion in automatic cuts to Medicare and eliminate basic needs programs that keep vulnerable kids and seniors safe.
 Republicans are going too far, too fast, and children, seniors, veterans, people with disabilities, and working families will pay the price.

 The House-passed bill does nothing to lower the cost of food and health care for families trying to make ends meet in Trump's broken economy.
-A CBO analysis of Trump's bill confirms the lowest-income families stand to lose wealth, while the highest-income households stand to gain.
-As Trump and Republicans give huge tax breaks to their wealthy donors and big corporations, Americans will live sicker with less and die younger.
+A Congressional Budget Office (CBO) analysis of Trump's bill confirms the lowest-income families stand to lose wealth, while the highest-income households stand to gain.
+As Trump and Republicans give huge tax breaks to their wealthy donors and big corporations, more than 51,000 Americans will die sooner every year.

-This rushed bill makes the largest cuts to Medicaid and SNAP in history.
-These catastrophic cuts will shift unaffordable cost burdens to states, forcing states to terminate health care, take away access to healthy food, or cut K-12 education and public safety.
-State and local lawmakers-from red and blue states- make clear they cannot fill these gaps.
+The largest health care (Medicaid and ACA) and nutrition (SNAP) cuts in history will shift unaffordable cost burdens to states, forcing states to terminate health care, take away access to healthy food, or cut K-12 education and public safety.
+State and local lawmakers-from red and blue states-make clear they cannot fill these gaps